microsoft/onnxruntime/docs/tutorials/csharp/bert-nlp-csharp-console-app.md

 # Inference with C# BERT NLP Deep Learning and ONNX Runtime
 {: .no_toc }

-In this tutorial we will learn how to do inferencing for the popular BERT Natural Language Processing model in C#.
+In this tutorial we will learn how to do inferencing for the popular BERT Natural Language Processing deep learning model in C#.

 In order to be able to preprocess our text in C# we will leverage the open source [BERTTokenizers](https://github.com/NMZivkovic/BertTokenizers) that includes tokenizers for most BERT models.
 See below for supported models.